Tetralogy of Fallot, Pediatric

 Attempt to calm your child.

-If your child's symptoms do not improve immediately or if your child has cyanosis, call local emergency services (911 in the U.S.).
+If your child's symptoms do not improve right away or if your child has cyanosis, call local emergency services (911 in the U.S.).

 Tell all of your child's health care providers (including dentists) about your child's condition.